 Why we did the National Dog Survey

-As the UK’s largest dog welfare charity, we wanted to understand the changing dog owner landscape, to learn more about dog owners’ current and future concerns.
+As the UK’s largest dog welfare charity, we wanted to understand how we can better support the nation’s dogs and their owners.

 Following our first 2021 survey, Dogs Trust created new services to help the nation’s dog owners - including cost-of-living support, reactive dog classes and a free-to-access Behavioural Support Line.
 The 2023 National Dog Survey will continue to help us better understand and care for the UK’s estimated 13 million-strong dog population.

 Our goal is for every dog to have a loving home – and helping owners in crisis keep their dogs will continue to be a priority for us moving forward.
 We’ll also work to make sure training and behaviour issues don’t lead to dogs being given up to rehoming.
 And in a complicated world of misinformation, ensure Dogs Trust online and social media is a trusted place where people can seek advice.

 Loved in our care for as long as it takes